-- 6.-(1) The Secretary of State may not designate a person under regulation 5 unless the Secretary of State- - (a) has reasonable grounds to suspect that that person is an involved person, and - (b) considers that the designation of that person is appropriate, having regard to- - (i) the purposes stated in regulation 4, and - (ii) the likely significant effects of the designation on that person (as they appear to the Secretary of State to be on the basis of the information that the Secretary of State has) - (2) In this regulation an "involved person" means a person who- - (a) is, or has been- - (i) involved in the commission of a serious human rights violation or abuse in Zimbabwe, - (ii) involved in the repression of civil society and democratic opposition in Zimbabwe, or - (iii) involved in other actions, policies or activities which undermine democracy or the rule of law in Zimbabwe, - (b) is owned or controlled directly or indirectly (within the meaning of regulation 7) by a person who is or has been so involved, - (c) is acting on behalf of or at the direction of a person who is or has been so involved, or - (d) is a member of, or associated with, a person who is or has been so involved. - (3) Any reference in this regulation to being involved in an activity set out in paragraph (2)(a) above includes being involved in whatever way and wherever any actions constituting the involvement take place, and in particular includes- - (a) being responsible for, engaging in, providing support for, or promoting, any such activity; - (b) providing financial services, or making available funds or economic resources, that could contribute to any such activity;
+6.-(1) The Secretary of State may not designate a person under regulation 5 (power to designate persons) unless the Secretary of State-

+- (a) has reasonable grounds to suspect that that person is an involved person, and - (b) considers that the designation of that person is appropriate, having regard to- - (i) the purposes stated in regulation 4 (purposes), and - (ii) the likely significant effects of the designation on that person (as they appear to the Secretary of State to be on the basis of the information that the Secretary of State has). - (2) In this regulation, an "involved person" means a person who- - (a) is or has been involved in- - (i) undermining democracy, the rule of law or good governance in Myanmar; - (ii) the repression of the civilian population in Myanmar; - (iii) the commission of, or the obstruction of an independent investigation into, a serious human rights violation or abuse in Myanmar; - (iv) the commission of a violation of international humanitarian law in Myanmar; - (v) the obstruction of a humanitarian assistance activity in Myanmar; - (vi) any other action, policy or activity which threatens the peace, stability or security of Myanmar, - (b) is owned or controlled directly or indirectly (within the meaning of regulation 7) by a person who is or has been so involved, - (c) is acting on behalf of or at the direction of a person who is or has been so involved, or - (d) is a member of, or associated with, a person who is or has been so involved.

+(3) Any reference in this regulation to being involved in one or more of the activities set out in paragraph (2)(a) includes being involved in whatever way and wherever any actions constituting the involvement take place, and in particular includes-